Krylov Complexity of Supersymmetric SYK Models: Introduction

 The first deformation that is treated is a UV deformation introduced in \cite{Heydeman_2024}.
 Because this deformation is irrelevant, it does not spoil the IR physics, which corresponds to the gravitational dynamics.
 The deformation breaks $\mathcal{N}=2$ down to $\mathcal{N}=1$, eliminating the BPS states and lifting the ground-state degeneracy for even parametrically small values of the deformation parameter.
 This deformation can be seen as interpolating between two types of black holes \cite{Iliesiu_2021, Heydeman_2021}.
 The first corresponds to extremal, supersymmetric black holes which carry a large entropy reflecting the ground-state degeneracy.
 The second type of black hole corresponds to near-extremal, non-supersymmetric black holes which display no ground-state degeneracy and an average energy spacing that is exponentially suppressed in the entropy.

 While the UV deformation is interesting on the level of black hole physics, this paper studies the effect of the deformation on Krylov complexity at finite $N$ and infinite temperature.
-Some relevant questions include the following.
-How does supersymmetry breaking alter the Lanczos sequence?
-How do the coefficients grow initially?
-How do the sequences compare across different operators and system sizes?
-How does Krylov complexity respond to the deformation?
-Does it grow exponentially at early times, or does it follow another growth profile?
-These questions will be answered numerically, which presents significant computational challenges.
+The primary focus is the late-time saturation of Krylov complexity and Krylov entropy.
+The saturation behavior of the undeformed model is first studied in sectors mixing BPS and non-BPS states, revealing how the BPS structure governs the late-time dynamics.
+The effect of the deformation on the saturation complexity is then analyzed, tracking how the breaking of supersymmetry modifies this behavior.
+The analysis is performed numerically, which presents significant computational challenges.
 These challenges include the exponential growth of the Hilbert space with system size and the breakdown of orthogonality in the Krylov basis as the number of iterations increases.
 Addressing these challenges necessitates the use of optimized, parallelized implementations of the Lanczos algorithm.

 The second deformation that is explored is a relevant deformation that corresponds on the gravity side to deformations away from two-dimensional anti-de Sitter space.
-There are many types of relevant deformations that can be considered, but one of the simplest involves adding the Hamiltonian of two-body SYK with complex fermions, which is a free, integrable theory \cite{Anninos_2023, Chapman_2024}.
+There are many types of relevant deformations that can be considered, but one of the simplest involves adding the Hamiltonian of two-body SYK with complex fermions, which is a free, integrable theory.
+This has been studied in the non-supersymmetric case in the large-$N$ limit \cite{Anninos_2023, Chapman_2024}.
 This mass deformation provides another pattern of supersymmetry breaking that breaks $\mathcal{N}=2$ directly down to $\mathcal{N}=0$.
 The BPS degeneracy is lifted, and the energies are no longer bounded from below by zero.
 The incorporation of an integrable Hamiltonian helps steer the model toward integrability, which has a direct bearing on Krylov complexity that distinguishes between chaotic and integrable dynamics \cite{Garcia_Garcia_2018, Rabinovici_2022, Rabinovici_2022_2}.
-The same types of questions as before will be addressed.
+The same kind of analysis as before is performed.